barbaalba/Basic_of_Wireless_communication_Tutorial/README.md

 - AOA_Estimate_MUSIC_UnknownUsers.m
 - AOA_Estimate_MUSIC_vs_ESPRIT.m

+# Positioning
+We can localize a source based on triangulation using two APs or trilateration using three APs in 2D plane.
+- PositionEstimate_Triangulation

 # References
 [1] Björnson, Emil, and Özlem Tuğfe Demir.
 "Introduction to multiple antenna communications and reconfigurable surfaces."
 (2024).